-Summary 1
+Summary Whakarāpopoto 1

-Background 1
+Background Horopaki 2

-Application of the legislation When do the employee share scheme rules apply?
+Application of the legislation Whakapānga o te whakature 2

+When do the employee share scheme rules apply?

 What is a "share" for tax purposes?
-3

 What does "any interest in the capital of a company" mean?
-4

-When could crypto-assets issued by an employer be a share?
 5

+When could cryptoassets issued by an employer be a share?
+8

-Examples 3
+Examples 10

-References 7
+References Tohutoro 11

-Subject references 9

-Legislative references 9

-Appendix - legislation C

-Income Tax Act 2007)
+Legislation 12

+About this document Mō tēnei tuhinga 20

-Summary
+Summary | Whakarāpopoto

-1. This Ruling is related to BR PUB 19/03 (Income Tax - Employer issued cryptoassets provided to an employee) and considers the income tax treatment of specific types of employer-issued crypto-assets provided to employees.
-This Ruling covers the situation where a crypto-asset issued by the employer is a "share" in the employer (as defined in s YA 1).
+- 1. This Ruling is a reissue of BR Pub 19/04, which expired on 30 November 2022.
+There have been no changes to the original ruling.
+The Ruling uses the term "cryptoasset" to cover digital assets that use cryptography and blockchain technology to regulate their generation and verify transfers.
+1 and the term "equity token" to cover a specific subset of cryptoasset. - 2.
+This Ruling is related to BR Pub 23/06 (Income Tax Employer issued cryptoassets provided to an employee) and considers the income tax treatment of specific types of employer-issued cryptoassets provided to employees.
+It covers the situation where a cryptoasset issued by the employer is a "share" in the employer (as defined in s YA 1).
 The commentary briefly discusses the application of the employee share scheme rules to the Arrangement.
-It also briefly discusses the definition of a "share" for tax purposes, and when crypto-assets may satisfy this definition.
+It also briefly discusses the definition of a "share" for tax purposes, and when cryptoassets may satisfy this definition.